 Experience a winter wonderland and celebrate a European Christmas and New Year on this new 15-day tour visiting the great music capitals of Europe – Prague, Salzburg and Vienna.
 The tour has been designed to coincide with the height of the winter music season, with eight performances of the highest calibre.
 As well as featuring a series of outstanding performances, this musical journey takes you to the places where the great composers lived and worked, in addition to visiting key historical sites.

-Eight performances of the highest quality – from operas to intimate chamber concerts
+Nine performances of the highest quality

 The heritage of Europe’s leading opera houses in Prague, Salzburg and Vienna